-Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised. •

-Structural movement
+Structural movemen nt

 Repair category 1

 Notes There was no evidence of significant structural movement within the limitations of our inspection.

-Dampness, rot and infestation

-Repair category 1

-Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
+Dampness, rot and infestation Repair category 1 Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
+Signs of mice within the roof space as expected given the location.
+Treat as necessary.